 Diabetes is a chronic health condition in which one’s blood glucose level gets too high, higher than normal blood sugar levels required in the human body.
 It can occur to anyone usually it strikes the age group of 20-44 years.
 A recent study suggested that in 2019, approximately 463 million adults (20-79 years) were living with diabetes; by 2045 this might rise to 700 million.

 In a study done on 20 diabetic patients, they were randomly divided into two groups.
 Participants of one group consumed 500 mL of camel milk while the other group consumed cow milk, daily for two months.
-Significant increase in the insulin concentration was observed in the patients who drank Camel milk.
+A significant increase in insulin concentration was observed in the patients who drank Camel milk.

 Hence, based on research and studies done all over the world, it can be concluded that Camel milk is a great supplement for those who are suffering from diabetes.